Summer Cooling Tips

-When Winter arrives and the weather gets chilly we often take the easy option and reach for the heater.
-However there are other options that we should consider which are better for our wallets and the environment.
+When chilly Winter arrives we often just reach for the heater.
+However there are other options you could consider which are better for wallets and the environment.

-- Stop the draughts by sealing gaps and using draught excluders.
-Door snakes are an easy and affordable option to stop those cold breezes.
+- Stop the draughts by sealing gaps and using draught excluders, like door snakes, are an easy and affordable option.

-- Choose an energy-efficient heating system by using zoned central heating, high-efficiency space heaters or radiant heaters and you could save 40 per cent on your heating power use.
+- Choose an energy-efficient heating system by using zoned central heating, high-efficiency space heaters, or radiant heaters and save 40% on your heating power use.

-- Rug up by putting on your winter woolies and use an extra blanket on the bed.
+- Rug up - put on your winter woolies and an extra blanket on the bed.

 - Block off heat loss by ensuring you always shut windows and doors and close curtains, especially at night as a window can lose 10 times as much heat as the same area of insulated wall

-- Curtain call! use heavy curtains to stop heat escaping from your windows
+- Curtain call! heavy curtains stop heat escaping from your windows.

 Using less power and turning to other forms of renewable energy has never been easier.
 In this section we look at simple ways to reduce greenhouse gas emissions and the green power alternatives.

 - Switch off table lamps and other appliances at the wall when not in use.

 - Use timers on outdoor lighting, or install sensor lights for pathways etc.